margalit/nanny-match/nannies.markdown

   button:
     text: Download PDF
     destination: /assets/pdfs/nanny-match-for-nannies.pdf
-content_title: Work with confidence
+content_title: Start off on the right foot
 ---
-Our nannies can focus on what they do best, knowing that we have them covered.
-On top of standard employment benefits, employees of Nanny Match also enjoy:
+We individually match each nanny with the best families for them.
+We encourage and support open communication, understanding, equality and respect.
+For the greatest chance at a successful working relationship each nanny receives:
 - A yearly payrise
 - Automated timesheets
 - Private and public indemnity insurance
-- Formal employment agreements with each family
+- Customisable and flexible formal agreements with each family
 - Sick and holiday cover